-- Completed 12 years of continuous education from Year 2 / Grade 1 up to Year 13 / Grade 12, plus; - Pass the MYP Certificate (end of Grade 10), or equivalent, plus; - Gain the Full IB Diploma (end of Grade 12), plus; - For Arabic students: Pass Arabic (with a mark of at least 60%) in Grades 9 to 11, and pass the Grade 12 Unified MOE exam with a mark of not less than 60%.
-This can be taken as either Native Arabic Studies (for Arabic A students of Arab Nationality as shown on their passport) or as Non-Native Arabic Studies (for Arabic B students of non-Arab Nationality as shown on their passport or those with special waivers from KHDA). - In addition, Muslim students must also pass Islamic Studies in each of Grades 9 to 11, and pass the Unified MOE exam in Grade 12 with a mark of not less than 60%.
-This can be taken as either Native Islamic Studies (for Arabic A students of Arab Nationality as shown on their passport) or as Non-Native Islamic Studies (for Arabic B students of non-Arab Nationality as shown on their passport).
+- Complete 12 years of continuous education from Year 2 / Grade 1 up to Year 13 / Grade 12, plus; - Pass the MYP Certificate (end of Grade 10), or equivalent, plus; - Gain the full IB Diploma (end of Grade 12), plus; - For Arabic students: - Pass Arabic with a mark of at least 60% in Grades 9 to 11 and pass the Grade 12 Unified MOE exam with a mark of not less than 60%. - This can be taken as either Native Arabic Studies (for Arabic A students of Arab nationality, as shown on their passport) or Non-Native Arabic Studies (for Arabic B students of non-Arab nationality, as shown on their passport, or those with special waivers from KHDA). - In addition, Muslim students must: - Pass Islamic Studies in each of Grades 9 to 11 and pass the Grade 12 Unified MOE exam with a mark of not less than 60%. - This can be taken as either Native Islamic Studies (for Arabic A students of Arab nationality, as shown on their passport) or Non-Native Islamic Studies (for Arabic B students of non-Arab nationality, as shown on their passport).